 For some creative types, Patreon is a lucrative source of support amid a growing sea of part-time job options that didn’t exist 30 years ago.
 Here’s what you need to know about making an income through the platform.

-The concept behind Patreon is as old as the Renaissance.
-Wealthy individuals began paying artists and musicians to create definitive works during this time.
+The concept behind Patreon is as old as the Renaissance, when wealthy individuals began paying artists and musicians to create definitive works.
 Patrons are the lifeblood of culture to this day.

 How Can You Set Up a Patreon Page?

 Get paid for what you love in a few simple clicks.
-Open the Patreon sign-up portal and follow the four steps below.
+Open the Patreon sign-up portal, and follow these four steps.